seanongsiyi/mind-the-data-gap/README.md

 **3. Add data files**

-Place the required CSV and GeoJSON files in the `data/` folder.
+Place the required CSV files in the `data/` folder.
 Contact a backend team member for access.

 **4. Run the app**
 ```bash